 Instructions

-- Combine ingredients.
-Add peanut butter, protein powder, maple, vanilla, and sea salt to a medium bowl and stir with a spatula to combine.
-The texture should resemble cookie dough, see photo in the blog post for reference if needed.
+- Add the peanut butter, protein powder, maple syrup, vanilla, and salt (if using) to a medium mixing bowl.
+Stir with a spatula or wooden spoon until combined.
+The texture should resemble a thick cookie dough.

-- Melt chocolate.
-Add chocolate chips and coconut oil to a microwave-safe bowl or wide glass.
-Microwave for 1 minute and 30 seconds, stopping every 30 seconds to stir.
-Let cool for 1-2 minutes.
+- Add the chocolate chips and coconut oil to a microwave-safe bowl or glass.
+Heat in 30-second intervals, stirring between each, until smooth.
+Let cool for 1 to 2 minutes.

 Comments